cloudfoundry-community/splunk-firehose-nozzle/README.md

 JOB_HOST -
 Tag nozzle log events with job host.

+SKIP_SSL_VALIDATION_CF -
+Skip SSL certificate validation for connection to CF. Secure communications will not check SSL certificates against a trusted CA Authority.
+(recommended for dev environments only).

-SKIP_SSL_VALIDATION -
+SKIP_SSL_VALIDATION_SPLUNK -
-Skip SSL certificate validation.
+Skip SSL certificate validation for connection to Splunk.
 Secure communications will not check SSL certificates against a trusted CA Authority.
 (recommended for dev environments only).

 FIREHOSE_SUBSCRIPTION_ID -